RhetTbull/osxphotos/README.md

                                   feature is currently experimental.
 I don't
                                   know how well it will work on large export sets.
+  --post-command CATEGORY COMMAND
+                                  Run COMMAND on exported files of category CATEGORY.
+CATEGORY can be one of: exported, new, updated, skipped, missing, exif_updated,
+                                  touched, converted_to_jpeg,
+                                  sidecar_json_written, sidecar_json_skipped,
+                                  sidecar_exiftool_written,
+                                  sidecar_exiftool_skipped, sidecar_xmp_written,
+                                  sidecar_xmp_skipped, error.
+COMMAND is an
+                                  osxphotos template string, for example: '--
+                                  post-command exported "echo
+                                  {filepath|shell_quote} >>
+                                  {export_dir}/exported.txt"', which appends the
+                                  full path of all exported files to the file 'exported.txt'.
+You can run more than one command by repeating the '--post-command'
+                                  option with different arguments.
+See Post
+                                  Command below.
   --exportdb EXPORTDB_FILE        Specify alternate name for database file which
                                   stores state information for export and
                                   --update.
 If --exportdb is not specified,